 Marillac St. Vincent is committed to empowering seniors in Chicago through programs and services that improve their quality of life.
-We accomplish this by offering intensive supports to at-risk seniors, community-based case management, food delivery and friendly visiting to mobility-limited seniors, monthly enrichment meetings for able seniors, and nursing home rights education.
+We accomplish this by offering intensive supports to at-risk seniors, community-based case management, food delivery and friendly visiting to mobility-limited seniors, and monthly enrichment meetings for able seniors.

 Intensive Case Advocacy & Support (ICAS) Program